-If WebLogic Server runs on a UNIX system, create an SPN and a keytab file for the HTTP service for the WebLogic Server account by using the ktpass command-line tool.
+If WebLogic Server runs on a UNIX system, create a service principal name (SPN) and a keytab file for the HTTP service for the WebLogic Server account by using the ktpass command-line tool.
 This tool enables an administrator to configure a non-Windows Server Kerberos service as a security principal in the Windows Server Active Directory.

-The ktpass command configures the server principal name for the service in Active Directory and generates a Kerberos keytab file containing the shared secret key of the service.
+The ktpass command configures the SPN for the service in Active Directory and generates a Kerberos keytab file containing the shared secret key of the service.
 The tool allows UNIX-based services that support Kerberos authentication to use the interoperability features provided by the Windows Server Kerberos KDC service.